 6 Takeaways From The Nevada Democratic Debate

-In Las Vegas — a city known for prize fights — the Democrats were gloves-off.
+In Las Vegas — a city known for prize fights — the Democrats were gloves off.

-And there was a new entrant in the ring, who took a lot of incoming: Former New York Mayor Michael Bloomberg, who has spent more than $300 million of his own money on ads to raise his profile.
+And a new entrant in the ring took a lot of incoming: former New York City Mayor Michael Bloomberg, who has spent more than $300 million of his own money on ads to raise his profile.

 Bloomberg qualified for the debate just the day before, after an NPR/PBS NewsHour/Marist poll became the fourth national survey showing him with 10% or more support in the race for the Democratic presidential nomination.